OscarLuvsRice/portfolio-v1/SOLDERING.md

 ~*60 parts* Completion time: 2 hours

 <img src="Images/CFD.jpg" alt="A close-up shot of the ceramic filament display" width="500">
-During the assembly of this project, I improved my soldering skill on different electrical components, I made mistakes during the assembly that gave me the chance to improve my desolering skill.
+During the assembly of this project, I improved my soldering skill on different electrical components, I made mistakes during the assembly that gave me the chance to improve my desoldering skill.